drop2jyoti/Estimation-of-Obesity-Levels/README.md

       - Conclusions and summary of findings

    #### 3. Key Observations
-      - We have highest number of people with Obesity_Type I
+      - We have highest number of people with Obesity_Type 1
-      - On average most people have family history Suof obsesity.
+      - On average most people have family history of obesity.
       - Most people use some form of vehicles while only ~2.7% prefers walking/using bike That's concerning!
       - More female are Obese as compared to male.
       - We noticed a relatively strong positive correlation between the Weight and Height.